lukegeiken4/Hypeline/README.md

 about how the node.js app works from a hardware and network perspective

 ## License
+Ther is a License and I will review which best suits this after conferring witrh the main contributors

-A short snippet describing the license (MIT, Apache, etc.)
+....A short snippet describing the license (MIT, Apache, etc.)
 =======
 # hypeline
+Yes it is Sails
 a [Sails](http://sailsjs.org) application